Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 1: Understanding Prompt Engineering

 \subsubsection{Analysis}

-We compared the distributions of ratings using a Kruskal-Wallis rank sum test followed by posthoc Dunn tests where applicable.
-This analysis showed whether the type (Prompt or Visual Artwork) and quality (High or Low) had different ratings.
-Then we performed a correlation test using Pearson's product-moment correlation to look at the relationship between paired scores for each type.
-We hypothesize that participants can detect a relationship between the quality of a prompt, in terms of its ability to depict visual art through human imagination, and the quality of the visual artwork generated by the text-to-image system.
-Further, we hypothesize that art experience, as measured by self reports, will have an impact on the consistency of the participants' ratings.
-To test this hypothesis, we tested the correlation between art experience and average error for each participant.
-We calculated the participants' art experience by summing the self-reported ``practice of art'' (1 to 5) and ``museum visitation'' (1 to 5), but not text-to-image generation experience (because only one participant had strong experience, which they obtained from taking an MTurk survey).
+We hypothesize that participants can detect a relationship between the quality of a prompt, in terms of its ability to depict visual art through human imagination, and the quality of the visual artwork generated by the text-to-image generation system.
+To test this hypothesis, we performed a correlation test using Pearson's product-moment correlation to look at the relationship between paired scores for each type.
+We investigated the correlation between art experience and average error for each participant.
 Average error per participant was calculated by taking the average absolute difference between each pair of prompt and artwork rating.
 For example, if all prompts were rated as 2 and all artworks as 5, the average error would be 3.